-I advise Shopify app founders for a living now, and after enough conversations the same lessons keep surfacing.
-They are not clever.
-They are the things experienced founders nod at and first-timers learn the hard way.
-So I am writing the ones I repeat most, in plain terms.
+After enough advising conversations the same mistakes keep surfacing.
+They are not exotic.
+They are the things experienced founders nod at and first-timers learn the hard way, usually at a cost they could have avoided.
+So I am writing the ones I repeat most, in plain terms, plus a framework for thinking through where you are in the stages of building a real Shopify app business.

 The reason I can say these with any authority is the seat I sit in.
-I was an early Shopify employee and built the Partner Program.
+I was an early Shopify employee and helped build and scale the Partner Program.
 I co-founded WIN Brands Group, so I have been the merchant that app founders are trying to sell to.
 And I founded getuptime.co and sold it to Tiny, so I have built and exited a SaaS myself.
 Employee, partner, merchant.
 That combination shapes every piece of advice below.

 Here are the four lessons, in the order I usually give them.